-Securities Offered

-2,000,000 common stock units, each unit consisting of one share of common stock and one warrant to purchase a share of our common stock
+Securities Offered 2,080,000 common stock units, each unit consisting of one share of common stock and one warrant to purchase a share of our common stock share.
+The warrants are immediately exercisable and expire three years from their date of issuance.
+The expiration date may not be extended without an amendment to the warrant agreement by us and the warrant agent.
+We do not have the right to call or otherwise redeem the warrants.

-Offering Price

-\$ per common stock unit
+Offering Price \$7.50 per common stock unit